Cyclopedia of Factoids - The Letter S

-Inquisition persecuted, tortured, imprisoned, and prosecuted only Jews and
+The Inquisition persecuted, tortured, imprisoned, and prosecuted only Jews

-Moslems who converted to Christianity.
-Since the property of the
+and Moslems who converted to Christianity.
+Since the property of

-"pseudo" converts was impounded, both the crown and ecclesia were happy to
+the "pseudo" converts was impounded, both the crown and ecclesia were

 Spiders are not the only insects to produce "webs" of silk.
 Centipedes, millipedes, and mites, among others, do it too.
 Spider silk is made of a protein called fibroin and is secreted from up to 7 glands in the spider's abdomen.
 The spider exerts abdominal pressure to force the silk out and varies the rate of flow by using muscles in the ducts and spigots at the extremities of the glands.
 Each gland produces a different type of silk intended for distinct purposes - wrapping prey, constructing the web, issuing sperm drops, and manufacturing the egg sac.

 Spider silk strands are more uniform in diameter that most man-made artefacts.
 Per same diameter and weight, spider silk is 5 times stronger than steel and one of the most elastic substances on earth.
 It does not break even if stretched to 4 times the original length.